Pylons/pyramid/docs/narr/configuration.rst

-   libraries to create an application is often initially easier than using a framework to create an application, because the developer can choose to cede control to library code he has not authored selectively, making the resulting application easier to understand.
+   libraries to create an application is often initially easier than using a framework to create an application, because the developer can choose to cede control to library code he has not authored selectively.
+When using a framework, the developer is typically required to cede a greater portion of control to code he has not
-   When using a framework, the developer is typically required to cede a greater portion of control to code he has not authored: code that resides in the framework itself.
+   authored: code that resides in the framework itself.
 You needn't use a framework at all to create a web application using Python.
 A rich set of libraries exists for the platform which you can snap together to effectively create your own framework.
 In practice, however, using an existing framework to create an application is often more practical than rolling your own via a set of libraries if the framework provides a set of facilities and assumptions that fit your application requirements.  :mod:`repoze.bfg` is a framework that fits a large set of assumptions in the domain of web application construction.

 As a framework, the primary job of :mod:`repoze.bfg` is to make it